jpadilla/pyjwt/docs/api.rst

     Verify the ``jwt`` token signature and return the token claims.

     :param str jwt: the token to be decoded
-    :param str key: the key suitable for the allowed algorithm
+    :param str|bytes|AllowedPublicKeys key: the key suitable for the allowed algorithm

     :param list algorithms: allowed algorithms, e.g. ``["ES256"]``